syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Working-with-OCR.md

 The Syncfusion .NET OCR library supports performing OCR in Azure.
 Refer to [this]() section for more information about performing OCR on an entire PDF document in Azure.

+### Perform OCR in Azure Vision
+The Syncfusion .NET OCR library supports performing OCR with Azure Vision (external engine).
+Refer to [this](/Azure-Vision.md) section for more information about performing OCR on an entire PDF document.

-### Perform OCR in AWS
+### Perform OCR in AWS Textract

-The Syncfusion .NET OCR library supports performing OCR in AWS.
-Refer to [this]() section for more information about performing OCR on an entire PDF document in AWS.
+The Syncfusion .NET OCR library supports performing OCR with AWS Textract.
+Refer to [this](/AWS-Textract.md) section for more information about performing OCR on an entire PDF document in AWS.

 ## Features

-Refer to [this]() section for more information about features in PDF OCR.
+Refer to [this](/Features.md) section for more information about features in PDF OCR.
 Get the details, code examples and demo from this section.

 ## Troubleshooting

-Refer to [this]() section for troubleshooting PDF OCR failures.
+Refer to [this](/Troubleshooting.md) section for troubleshooting PDF OCR failures.